nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

-The Colette chatbot is a chatbot designed to help you manage all the tasks that you need to complete!
 Ever felt like you couldn't get a handle on *all* the things that you have to do?
 Not to worry, for Colette is here to help you!
 (And talk to you about dogs.)

 * [Get Started](#get-started)
 * [Features](#features)